Skip to content

 • Test Environment: Automated tests work best in stable environments with consistent test conditions.
 Manual testing is preferable where test conditions frequently change, allowing testers to adapt on the fly.

-Other Testing Strategies
+Exploring Other Testing Methods

 In addition to manual and automated regression testing, other strategies like exploratory testing and smoke testing provide a holistic approach to quality assurance.
 Different types of testing, such as security, performance, and functional testing, complement regression testing to enhance overall software quality.
 Exploratory testing allows testers to investigate the application dynamically, while smoke testing makes sure that critical functionalities work after a build.